TRex22/ocr-file/README.md

     image_preprocess: true,
     effects: ['despeckle', 'deskew', 'enhance', 'sharpen', 'remove_shadow', 'bw'], # Applies effects as listed. 'norm' is also available
     automatic_reprocess: true, # Will possibly do double + the operations but can produce better results automatically
+    dimensions: [width, height], # Can be nil but will lock the images
     # PDF to Image Processing
     optimise_pdf: true,
     extract_pdf_images: true, # if false will screenshot each PDF page